guildai/issue-resolution/my.guild.ai-991-how-to-require-multiple-files-from-the-same-directory-in-guild-yml/README.md

     ... guild.yml
     ...
 README.md

-What if a data set already exists in a project?
-It can still be used with this pattern by copying it in a Guild operation. `copy-dataset` illustrates this.
+If a data set already exists in a project, it can be used with this pattern by copying it to a run using a file dependency. `copy-dataset` illustrates this.

-`copy-dataset` used a flag to select the applicable data set file.
-This flag value is used in the requirement spec.
+`copy-dataset` uses a flag to select the applicable data set file.

     $ guild run copy-dataset name=01.npy -y
     Resolving dataset